MicrosoftDocs/entra-docs/docs/identity/saas-apps/fullstory-saml-tutorial.md

 ## Configure Fullstory SAML SSO

-To configure single sign-on on **Fullstory SAML** side, you need to the downloaded the **Federated Certificate (XML)**  copy and paste the contents of your IdP-generated metadata.xml file into Fullstory to complete the configuration.
+To configure single sign-on on **Fullstory SAML** side, you need to the download the **Federated Certificate (XML)** to copy and paste the contents of your IdP-generated metadata.xml file into Fullstory to complete the configuration.
 For more information, please refer [this](https://help.fullstory.com/hc/articles/360020623014-How-do-I-configure-SSO) document.

 ### Create Fullstory SAML test user